ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 - Division by zero.
 	- The integer types doesn't have a value representing infinity or NaN.
 - Shift by more than the bit width.
+- Shift by a negative number of bits [(89)](https://blog.robertelder.org/signed-or-unsigned/).
+- Left-shift a negative value.
+	- At least that is what [someone on stack-overflow wrote](https://stackoverflow.com/questions/8415895/is-left-and-right-shifting-negative-integers-defined-behavior), I don't see it in the [standard](http://eel.is/c++draft/expr.shift) though.
 - Multiplying or dividing (I think) the smallest signed integer by  -1.
 	- Because the range of negative values is larger than the range of positive values.
 The smallest negative value doesn't have a corresponding positive value.
 	- (So why is only multiply and divide illegal?
 Why not also unary minus?
 Or is that also illegal?)
-- Multiplying two unsigned integers with size smaller than `int` with a result out of range for `int`.
+- Multiplying two unsigned integers with size smaller than `int` with a result out of range for `int` [(95)](https://jeffhurchalla.com/2019/01/16/c-c-surprises-and-undefined-behavior-due-to-unsigned-integer-promotion/).
 	- This is because integers smaller than `int` are promoted to `int` before use, which means that the operation is subjected to all the limitations of signed integer arithmetic, including overflow being undefined behavior.
 This is problematic with multiplication because, on a platform where `int` is 32-bit, there are `uint16_t` values that when multiplied produces a result larger than `std::numeric_limits<int>::max`, and thus overflow, and thus undefined behavior.
 	- So we cannot say "unsigned integers wrap on overflow" because that is not true for unsigned types smaller than `int` but large enough that a product between two values may overflow the range of `int`.
+- Any signed arithmetic expression that produces a result (including intermediate results?) outside of the range of the type [90](https://blog.robertelder.org/signed-or-unsigned/).
+	- It is very difficult to prove, or even reasonable argue, that a non-trivial program is free of such expression for all possible inputs.

 # Standard Library